Perverse sheaves and the cohomology of regular Hessenberg varieties: Introduction

 \begin{theoremp} For any regular element $x$ of $\mathfrak{g}$, the singular cohomology ring $H^*(\Hess(x,H))$ satisfies Poincar\'e duality, the hard Lefschetz property, and the Hodge--Riemann relations. \end{theoremp}

-In Section \ref{monodromy section} we review the construction of Hessenberg varieties, the definition of the Tymoczko dot-action, and its interpretation in terms of monodromy.
+In Section \ref{monodromy section} we review the construction of Hessenberg varieties, the definition of the dot action, and its interpretation in terms of monodromy.
 In Section \ref{decomp section} we recall some conventions on the decomposition theorem, the Fourier transform, and the Springer correspondence.
 In Section \ref{what appears} we use these tools to prove Theorems \ref{first} and \ref{second}, which appear as Theorem \ref{summands} and Theorem \ref{main}.
 In Section \ref{locinv} we show that the results of Brosnan and Chow extend to all Lie types, and we apply them to prove Theorem \ref{third}, as Theorem \ref{kahler}.
 We include in an appendix some technical results about monodromy actions on equivariant cohomology.

-We are grateful to Victor Ginzburg for making us aware of the work of Chen, Vilonen, and Xue, and to Martha Precup for interesting conversations.
-During the completion of this work, A.B. was partially supported by a National Science Foundation MSPRF under award DMS--1902921, and P.C. was partially supported by an NSERC Postdoctoral Fellowship under award PDF--516638.
+We are grateful to Victor Ginzburg for making us aware of the work of Chen, Vilonen, and Xue, and to Martha Precup for interesting discussions.
+We also thank the anonymous referees for their detailed and constructive comments.
+During the completion of this work, A.B. was partially supported by a National Science Foundation MSPRF under award DMS--1902921, and P.C. was partially supported by an NSERC Postdoctoral Fellowship under award PDF--516638.\\